I tried deploying an AI agent to AgentCore using AgentCore CLI

 agentcore deploy

-Deploying with empty schemas initiates CloudFormation stack deletion, cleaning up your AWS resources.
+Deploying with an empty schema triggers CloudFormation stack deletion, cleaning up your AWS resources.

 Conclusion

-While it's still in Public Preview and specifications may change, I found it very helpful that you can follow the terminal UI guide to get started with AgentCore development.
-Using AgentCore CLI as a foundation for adding resources seems to reduce confusion when starting out.
+Although it's still in Public Preview and specifications may change in the future, I found it helpful that when starting AgentCore development, you can follow the terminal UI guide.
+Building on AgentCore CLI as a foundation for adding resources seems to reduce confusion when getting started.

-During testing, I was surprised by how much you can do.
-There are other interesting points that I couldn't include in this article, so I hope to share other interesting use cases or noteworthy aspects in future articles.
+During testing, I was surprised by how much can be done.
+There are other interesting points that I couldn't fully cover, so I hope to share more interesting use cases and notable features in future articles.

 I hope this article was helpful.
 Thank you for reading to the end!